thelfer/tfel/docs/web/tfel-math.md

 ### The `Quantity` class

-For the sake of simplicity, the `qt`, `qt_ref` and `const_qt_ref` were described as classes.
-This is not actually the case in the current implementation which defines them through type aliases to a more general `Quantity` class which is parametrized by three template arguments: the unit, the basic numeric type and a third argument describing how the value associated with the quantity is handled.
+For the sake of simplicity, the `qt`, `qt_ref` and `const_qt_ref` were described as independent classes.
+This is not actually the case in the current implementation which defines them through inheritance to a more general `Quantity` class which is parametrized by three template arguments: the unit, the basic numeric type and a third argument describing how the value associated with the quantity is handled.